 The conference was concluded by invited foreign lecturers, who presented the operational centers of excellence in the world:

 - Jean-Marie Sablayrolles, PhD (INRA, France): UMR Sciences for Enology: Institutional, Organisational and Partnership Aspects;

 - Philippe Darriet, PhD (University of Bordeaux, France): Research Unit in Enology INRA-University of Bordeaux.
 Institute of Vine and Wine Sciences.
 Positioning and Partnerships;

 - Zlatko Šatović, PhD (University of Zagreb & CroP-BioDiv, Croatia): The Centre of Excellence for Biodiversity and Molecular Plant Breeding (CoE CroPBioDiv): Objectives and Activities.

-- A guest from Australia, Frank Rowland Dunshea, PhD should also give a lecture via video call: about Government, versity and Industry Co-investment in Agricultural Research – An Australian Perspective, but due to technical problems he faced in Australia that was not possible.
+- A guest from Australia, Frank Rowland Dunshea, PhD should also give a lecture via video call: about Government, a good office chair for home, versity and Industry Co-investment in Agricultural Research – An Australian Perspective, but due to technical problems he faced in Australia that was not possible.